- How To Format Your Resume

 There are three main formats for summarizing your experience: Chronological, Functional, and Combination.
 You will find Chronological and Combination summarized below, as these are the most commonly used and preferred by most job applicants and employers.
 Remember that relevant experience can include jobs, internships, volunteer experiences and coursework.

-• Chronological is most commonly used by college students.
-This format lists your experiences chronologically and is familiar to (and often preferred by) employers.
+This format is most commonly used by college students.
+It lists your experiences chronologically and is familiar to (and often preferred by) employers.
 This format is the best way to showcase your experiences while highlighting all of your assets.

 - List experiences, starting with your most recent position.